 Avoiding Annual Grant Cost Surprises

 Accountants are setting budgets and prepping expense models.
 Plan administrators are gearing up for a major grant plus prior awards vesting.
-Compensation professionals are putting the finishing touches on compensation committee materials.
-And everyone is living on a diet of carryout and caffeine.
+Compensation teams are putting the finishing touches on compensation committee materials.
+The caffeine is flowing, and the lights in those home offices are staying on later.

 The annual grant brings many moving parts and interdependencies, and one of the most important to consider early is the valuation.
 Why?
-For one thing, fair value forms the basis for expense.
-But the valuations also have implications for the granting process itself.
+Sometimes, it’s simply expense sensitivity.
+But often, the valuations have implications for decisions around the granting process itself.

-To see why this is so, consider that companies are increasingly determining their grant quantities by dividing a target compensation amount by the accounting fair value.
+This is because a majority of companies determine their grant quantities by dividing a target compensation amount by the accounting fair value.
 This has the virtue of forcing expense and proxy disclosures in line with expectations and budgets.
 However, a lower-than-expected valuation means you burn through your share pool, and a higher-than-expected valuation means painful conversations with recipients about the number of shares they will receive.
-(Do you want to try explaining to your CEO that his grant is smaller because of something called a “Black-Scholes formula” or a “Monte Carlo simulation?”)
+(Do you want to try explaining to your CEO that their grant is smaller because of something called a “Black-Scholes formula” or a “Monte Carlo simulation”?)

 What to Watch For

-What causes these surprises, then?
-The answer depends on the type of grant.
-Let’s take a closer look at each grant type, in order of most to least predictable.
+What causes these valuation surprises?
+The answer depends on the type of grant, and even the simplest grants have a few pitfalls.
+Let’s take a closer look at each award type, starting with the simplest and ending with the one most likely to surprise.

 Restricted stock awards or units.
-There isn’t much that can go wrong here, since the fair value is usually simply the stock price.
-However, awards that don’t accrue dividends or equivalents do require a haircut to account for what the holder will miss.
+The fair value is usually simply the stock price, so surprises are less likely for these instruments (aside from major stock price swings that affect any award).
+The one pitfall to consider is for awards that don’t accrue dividends or equivalents, which require a valuation haircut to account for the amounts the holder will miss.
 This is fairly predictable, so just be careful if you’re granting awards or issuing dividends for the first time.

 Options or stock appreciation rights.
-Option value factors (fair value as a percentage of the stock price) tend to be consistent over time, but a few things can upend that.
+Option value factors (fair value as a percentage of the stock price) tend to be mostly consistent over time, but a few things can upend that.
 First, most companies update the expected life assumption annually in advance of the annual grant, which is a source of potential noise.
+We recommend performing this updated analysis far enough in advance of the grant that any change doesn’t become an eleventh-hour headache.

-Second, if you don’t have off-cycle option grants, your last volatility and risk-free rate calculations are probably stale.
-Volatility might not move much over a week or two, but it certainly can over several months.
-And risk-free rates have gone up quite a bit recently and may have more of an effect than they once did.
+Second, if you don’t have off-cycle option grants, your most recent volatility and risk-free rate calculations are probably stale.
+Volatility might not move much over a week or two, but it certainly can over several months — and Q1 2021 volatility measurement is certainly elevated over the pre-pandemic Q1 2020 measurement used for last year’s annual grants.
+Even risk-free rates are a source of noise, having dropped significantly in 2020 but potentially increasing in the future as we exit the recession.

 Either way, accounting, administration, and compensation teams should get aligned well ahead of the grant date so they can update expectations and avoid a last-minute scramble.

 In addition to variance from performance, TSR awards are much more likely than options to have small year-over-year changes that affect their fair value.
 You can get a general idea of the effect by looking at design changes or performance charts.
 But the only way to know where the value is trending is to test it.
-Fortunately, pro forma valuations are very cost-effective.
+Fortunately, pro forma valuations are very cost effective.
 Our clients typically perform at least a couple between design season, the performance period start, and the grant date.
+But even a just-in-time approach can still add value, as discussed below.

 Today, accounting and compensation are more interdependent than ever.
-That interdependency will only grow as executive compensation oversight gets more complex and quantitative.
+That cross-functional dependency, which also includes legal and investor relations, will only grow as executive compensation oversight gets more complex and quantitative.

 Simply bringing the right parties together to vet potential issues can go a long way toward avoiding downstream headaches.
-Compensation should share even preliminary design decisions with accounting so they can prepare appropriately.
+Compensation should share even preliminary design decisions with accounting so they can prepare appropriately and share any concerns with unintended consequences while they’re still easy to sidestep.
 And accounting should keep compensation informed of current values so they can let stakeholders know where things will land.
 As a first step, consider doing an early pro forma valuation for each grant type so that there are tangible numbers to discuss before finalizing the grant.

 As always, we’re happy to discuss any of these ideas and the situations you might be facing.
 Contact us anytime.